GUITAR BRANDING MARKET STUDY

 Manzer is on the right track

-It doesn’t hurt that the Manzer guitar pictured here has an intriguing and beautiful fretboard.
-This is just what a guitarist is seeking.
+It doesn’t hurt that the Manzer guitar pictured here has a beautiful fretboard.

 Martin & Co. is also pretty good

 This print ad for the Martin & Co. company also hits the right stroke as the Manzer ads do.